VNG-Realisatie/nlx/docs/docs/try-nlx/provide-an-api.md

 Take a look at the [directory](https://directory.nlx.io) to see if your API is present.
 Its status should show a green icon.

+> The directory will remove stale services automatically.
+A service will be marked stale when it is not announced for more than 24 hours.

 ## Querying your own API's

 Now let's try to fetch some data from our inway using our outway using `curl`: